good-ware/js-log/README.md

 ## Adding stack traces

-When a log entry's level is 'error', the current stack trace is added to the to the 'stack' meta key.
-This behavior is disabled via the 'logStack' meta tag.
+When a log entry's level is one of the values specified in the 'logStackLevels' options setting, the 'stack' meta key is set to the sjtack trace of the caller.
+This behavior is manually enabled and disabled via the 'logStack' meta tag.

 # Concepts